 Testing can be done in one testing session or spread out over multiple testing sessions.

-Each test station has specific requirements and well dined criteria for pass/fail.
+Each test station has specific requirements and well defined criteria for pass/fail.

 E. Certification

-Upon being approved for certification by the ASRC Board of Directors, the ASRC Training Officer will provide a certificate of certification to the member.
+Upon being approved for certification by the ASRC Board of Directors, the ASRC Conference Training Officer will provide a certificate of certification to the member.
 This certificate will be in the official ASRC BRO Certification Format, as defined by the ASRC Conference Training Officer, and which contains at a minimum:

 The full name of the Appalachian Search and Rescue Conference;